saiftynet/piano/readme.md

 open (my $dsp,"|padsp tee /dev/audio > /dev/null") or   die qq(Couldn't execute for piping);
 ```

+[Attempt 2](Attempt%202.pl#) maps 96 key piano to notes and frequencies and a sinewave generator

 ### Frequency to data conversion

 #### key to frequency converter